spoiledcat/git-for-unity/docs/internals/threading.md

 ## Important considerations

-There are two parts to this codebase - `com.unity.git.api`, which is the base API that includes the low level git client api plus higher level abstractions like `Repository` on top of it; and `com.unity.git.ui`, which is the UI code.
+There are two parts to this codebase - `com.spoiledcat.git.api`, which is the base API that includes the low level git client api plus higher level abstractions like `Repository` on top of it; and `com.spoiledcat.git.ui`, which is the UI code.

 It's important to understand that the API library is a pure .NET library with no dependencies on Unity libraries.
 This makes it easier to develop and test with standard .net tooling on any platform without having to pull in Unity, and has some impact on how the threading model works.